Raleigh Hand to Shoulder Center in Raleigh, NC

 Many breaks or fractures in the fingers can be misdiagnosed as “just a sprain” or a “jammed finger.”
 If a finger fracture is not treated appropriately, the long-term results may not be good.
 Many patients say: “I could still move it, so I didn’t think it was broken.”
 While in many cases, a fracture causes the finger to be stiff and difficult to move, however, this is not true in all cases.
 When in doubt, get it checked out.

-What are the symptoms of a Triangular Fibrocartilage Complex tear?
+What are the signs of a broken finger?